Locked Up Steering on your Chevy Colorado or Silverado?

 The power steering pump fails.
 This will cause the steering to jam immediately.
 Unlike in older cars, most vehicles now have power steering.
 If the power steering pump fails, whether because of a defective part or road debris contamination, the vehicle steering will lock.
 The only way to make turning easy again is to drive to a service station where a mechanic can check the steering pump and change it if necessary.

 Sharp turns can affect your transmission and your power steering system.
 If the power steering fails, the steering will lock up.
 Though you should be able to make sharp turns in a properly functioning vehicle, you may find that you have more steering problems when you make a lot of sharp turns.

 However, these common issues do not appear to be the answer for Chevy truck drivers and dealerships who are unable to fix the steering in Silverado and Colorado trucks.
 Many Chevrolet truck owners have brought their defective vehicles to the dealership multiple times, and are still dealing with the same steering lock up problem.
 Given the number of complaints, Chevy dealers and GM must be aware of the issue but they have not disclosed the cause of the problem or a fix for their Silverado and Colorado drivers.
 Nor has GM issued a recall for the steering issues though it does seem to be a significant safety issue.

-Some Chevy drivers and mechanics think that their problems are caused by dirt and grit in the power assist mechanism, an internal failure in the steering motor, a defective or dying battery, electrical issues affecting the power steering, or complete power steering failure.
+Some Chevy drivers and mechanics think that the steering wheel lock-ups while driving are caused by dirt and grit in the power assist mechanism, an internal failure in the steering motor, a defective or dying battery, electrical issues affecting the power steering, or complete power steering failure.
 Some feel sure the defect is electrical and others are convinced it is mechanical.
 Unfortunately, Chevrolet does not seem to be offering the answer.

 You may be entitled to compensation or a replacement pickup truck